pallets/flask/docs/patterns/streaming.rst

 Streaming with Context
 ----------------------

-The :data:`~flask.request` will not be active while the generator is running, because the view has already returned at that point.
+The :data:`.request` proxy will not be active while the generator is running, because the app has already returned control to the WSGI server at that point.
 If you try to access ``request``, you'll get a ``RuntimeError``.

-If your generator function relies on data in ``request``, use the :func:`~flask.stream_with_context` wrapper.
+If your generator function relies on data in ``request``, use the :func:`.stream_with_context` wrapper.
 This will keep the request context active during the generator.

 .. code-block:: python